9 Reasons I Like Asparagus, 2 Reasons I don’t, and 5 Tasty Recipes

 7. Natural Diuretic

-Asparagus is a good source the amino acid asparagine, which serves as a natural diuretic This increased urination releases fluid and helps rid the body of excess salts.
+Asparagus is a good source of the amino acid asparagine, which serves as a natural diuretic This increased urination releases fluid and helps rid the body of excess salts.

 8. Naturally Organic